 Entry requirements for post-16 courses vary depending on the course taken.
-Level 3 courses (A Levels) require five A*–C GCSE grades, and for the vocational BTEC courses four A*–C GCSE grades are required.
-To find out more about individual course requirements please visit the sixth form courses area of this website.
+Level 3 courses (A levels) require five 4–9 GCSE grades, and for the vocational BTEC courses four 4–9 GCSE grades are required.
+To find out more about individual course requirements please visit the Sixth Form courses area of this website.

 In addition to these GCSE requirements, we expect students to have minimum attendance levels of 90% in order to demonstrate commitment to continuing your studies at Sixth Form level.

 Yes.
 Students who have not already achieved a grade 4 or above at GCSE in English and Maths will be expected to retake these GCSEs.

 You can take up to three A level courses.
 Post-16 course choices must be made from the option form with no more than one subject per block being selected.

 Students are allowed to change their choice of subjects up until mid September in the first year of study.
 See Mrs Everitt-Smith if you are considering changing courses.

 Yes.
 Induction days take place at the end of June/beginning of July.
 Also, at the start of the academic year, timed appointments are given to confirm your timetable choices during the enrolment day.

 There are no free periods in sixth form.
 All students are allocated private study sessions that are taken during the school day – one per subject.

 These study periods might consist of:

 Independent study sessions should also feature in a student’s own timetable.
 Students should also complete at least five hours of independent study per subject taken, per week, at home.